Trump joins growing list of virus-infected world leaders

 JUAN ORLANDO HERNANDEZ

-The Honduras president announced in June that he and his wife had tested positive, along with two other people who worked closely with them.
-Hernández said he had started what he called the “MAIZ treatment,” an experimental and unproven combination of microdacyn, azithromycin, ivermectin and zinc that his government was promoting as an affordable way of attacking the disease.
-He was briefly hospitalized and released in July.
-Hernandez has added his voice to growing pleas for equitable access to any COVID-19 vaccine, asking the recent U.N. gathering of world leaders, “Are people to be left to die?”
+The Honduras president announced in June that he had tested positive, along with two other people who worked closely with him.
+Hernández said he had started what he called the “MAIZ treatment,” an experimental and unproven combination of microdacyn, azithromycin, ivermectin and zinc.
+He was briefly hospitalized and released.
+He has added his voice to growing pleas for equitable access to any COVID-19 vaccine, asking the recent U.N. gathering of world leaders, “Are people to be left to die?”

 ALEJANDRO GIAMMATTEI

 The Guatemalan president said he tested positive for the virus in September.
 “My symptoms are very mild.
-Up to now, I have body aches, it hurt more yesterday than today, like a bad cold,” the president said during a televised address.
+Up to now, I have body aches, it hurt more yesterday than today, like a bad cold,” he said during a televised address.
 “I don’t have a fever, I have a bit of a cough.”
 He said he’d be working from home.

 JEANINE ANEZ